Particular/docs.particular.net/nservicebus/recoverability/subscribing-to-error-notifications.md

 This API was added in Version 5.1.

-The following example shows how to be notified every time a message is sent to FLR, SLR or the error queue.
+The following example shows how to be notified every time a message is handled by [recoverability](/nservicebus/recoverability/).
 While this code writes to the console any other action could be taken, for example sending an email or writing to a monitoring system.

 snippet: SubscribeToErrorsNotifications